Active Directory Forest Recovery - Perform the initial recovery

 Add the global catalog to a domain controller in the forest root domain

 A global catalog is required for these and other reasons:

 - To enable the Net Logon service running on the DCs in each child domain to register and remove records on the DNS server in the root domain.

-Although it is preferred that the forest root DC become a global catalog, it is possible to elect any of the restored DCs to become a global catalog.
+Although it's preferred that the forest root DC is a global catalog, it's generally recommended to decide that all DCs to are a global catalog.